The Viable Economy – and Viable Finance

 “… there are no clear success stories of local currencies as drivers of degrowth.
 LETS can facilitate informal resale, repair, and sharing of commercially produced goods, but their burdensome management and confinement to small memberships, dictated by their reliance on informal social pressure, limit their usefulness in this regard.
 LETS have also been found to support alternative livelihoods, but under quite uncommon conditions.
 Time banks help people expand their social networks, and are better than LETS at reaching the socially excluded.
 However, they are confined to unskilled personal services, bureaucratic, and dependent on grant funding. ….
 Convertible local currencies (CLCs) are best at attracting local businesses, but no significant evidence of their said capacity to localize supply chains has surfaced as yet, and their business-friendly design works to the detriment of other criteria.
 The Wörgl experiment [in 1930s Austria] suggests that a council-tax-endorsed CLC aimed at eco-localization may require the local state to increase geographical discrimination in public procurement, shifting the actual locus of change from the local business-oriented currency system to the broader struggle for sustainable public procurement.

-However, a study of the Bristol pound (Marshall and O’Neill, 2018) does not seem to support this view: a study of the Bristol Pound as a tool for eco-localisation concluded it had little impact (although this was no more than a limited exploratory study with a small sample of participating businesses).
-My understanding (from talking with participants) of the Brixton Pound, which can also be used to pay council fees and taxes, is that it is a good propaganda tool for raising awareness of the local economy, and seems to help increase the sense of collective place-based identity, but it has limited economic impact as an exchange medium.
+Morever, a recent article (Marshall and O’Neill, 2018) gives some support to this view: a study of the Bristol Pound as a tool for eco-localisation concluded it had little impact in terms of localising supply chains.
+However, this was no more than a limited exploratory study with a small sample of participating businesses.
+My (MHB) understanding (from talking with participants) of the Brixton Pound, which can also be used to pay council fees and taxes, is that it is a good propaganda tool for raising awareness of the local economy, and seems to help increase the sense of collective place-based identity, but it has limited economic impact as an exchange medium.

 Dittmer goes on: